swup swup Accessibility Plugin

 visit.a11y.focus

-The element to receive focus after the new page was loaded.
-This is taken directly from the contentSelector option passed into the plugin, but can be customized per visit.
+The element to receive focus after the new page was loaded, by default the body.
+Can be customized per visit.
 Set it to a selector string to select an element, or set it to false to not move the focus on this visit.

 Hooks